WebAssembly/wasi-crypto/docs/HighLevelGoals.md

 behaviors.

 Being core APIs, they should also be designed for stability.
-Namely, these APIs should support current and futures primitives and constructions without requiring breaking changes.
+Namely, these APIs should support current and future primitives and constructions without requiring breaking changes.
 Current and future constructions include XOFs, session-based encryption, and post-quantum key exchange and signatures.